turbot/steampipe-plugin-azure/docs/tables/azure_lb_backend_address_pool.md

 # Table: azure_lb_backend_address_pool

-The backend pool is a critical component of the load balancer.
-The backend pool defines the group of resources that will serve traffic for a given load-balancing rule.
+An Azure load balancer's backend address pool consists of IP addresses associated with the virtual machine NICs.
+This pool is used to distribute traffic to the virtual machines behind the load balancer.

 ## Examples